Library Spotlight: Michael Ladisch, Scholarly Communication Officer

 Then there’s the whole question of helping research groups — departments, centers, schools, informal groups of research collaborators — see the combined impact of their research publications.
 These metrics are part of national and worldwide institutional rankings, so it’s important to understand the various ways a group’s output can be measured.

-Having dedicated support for scholarly communications is still fairly new for the UC Davis Library.
+Having dedicated support for scholarly communication is still fairly new for the UC Davis Library.
 What do you see as the greatest value-add for our faculty?

 Because time is short for everyone, especially for researchers, it can be hard to keep up-to-date with all of the developments in these different areas.
 That’s where I and our other librarians can be a point of contact for faculty to provide them with the latest information.